iomart Group (LON:IOM) Stock Price Down 16.1% – Time to Sell?

 Analyst Upgrades and Downgrades

-Separately, Shore Capital restated a “buy” rating on shares of iomart Group in a research note on Friday, February 7th.
+Separately, Shore Capital reaffirmed a “buy” rating on shares of iomart Group in a report on Friday, February 7th.

 iomart Group Price Performance